T

 park

-Offering panoramic views of the Grand Harbour and the Three Cities, these public gardens are a perfect spot for a leisurely stroll.
-Witness the noon gun salute from the Saluting Battery below for a historic spectacle.
+Offering panoramic views of the Grand Harbour and the Three Cities, these terraced gardens are a perfect spot for a leisurely stroll.
+Witness the daily noon gun salute.

 ~120 min